Aqilzeka/step-project-tinder/readme.md

 ## Suggested order of tasks execution (you are not required to follow it):
 1. Create a new Maven app.
 Add required dependencies
-2. Launch Jetty web-server
+2. Launch Jetty web-service
 3. Create a test servlet which will output simple message 'Hello world' in the browser window
 4. Map the test servlet to the "/entity" path
 5. Output a static HTML page with four elements - name, photo (a link to any picture from the web) and two buttons - Yes/No when requesting the "/entity" path
 6. Wrap the page in an HTML form
-7. When a Yes/No button is pressed - send a POST request to the server (there is no handler there at the moment)
+7. When a Yes/No button is pressed - send a POST request to the service (there is no handler there at the moment)
-8. Add POST request handler on the server and store the entity's choice (yes or no) on the server (in any form)
+8. Add POST request handler on the service and store the entity's choice (yes or no) on the service (in any form)
 9. The doPost method should forward the request to the "/entity" GET path
 10. Create a few profiles (name + link to a picture from the web)
 11. When a Yes/No button is pressed - show the next profile, the picture and name on the page should change